open-innovations/register-of-members-interests-proto/src/_data/README.md

   See the
   [Introduction to the Registers for the 2019 Parliament](https://publications.parliament.uk/pa/cm/cmregmem/ForewordJanuary2020.pdf).
-- `_data/states/` A directory containing a yaml file per state.
-Each state is a list of available features defining a potential / proposed version of the data collected for the RMFI.
-These states can be applied to the prototype to determine which competencies can be `answered`.
+- `_data/rulesets/` A directory containing a yaml file per ruleset.
+Each ruleset is a list of available features defining a potential / proposed version of the data collected for the RMFI.
+These rulesets can be applied to the prototype to determine which competencies can be `answered`.

 ## Useful links